-The project needs to define its overarching goal, which includes carbon sequestration, the restoration or enhancement of forest ecosystems, and the delivery of biodiversity and community co-benefits.
-This should encompass the specific environmental outcomes aimed for and these objectives should be clear, measurable, and aligned with the overall sustainability goals of the project.
+The project must define its overarching purpose, which includes the long-term sequestration of carbon, the restoration or enhancement of forest ecosystems, and the delivery of measurable biodiversity and community co-benefits.
+Objectives should be clearly articulated, achievable, and aligned with broader sustainability and climate resilience goals.